rust-lang/book/src/ch17-05-traits-for-async.md

 > they are self-referential.
 Types which require `Pin` show up *most* commonly
 > in async Rust today, but you might—very rarely!—see it in other contexts, too.
 >
-> The specific mechanics for how `Pin` and `Unpin` work under the hood are
+> The specifics of how `Pin` and `Unpin` work, and the rules they are required
-> covered extensively in the API documentation for `std::pin`, so if you would
+> to uphold, are covered extensively in the API documentation for `std::pin`, so
-> like to understand them more deeply, that is a great place to start.
+> if you would like to understand them more deeply, that is a great place to
+> start.
 >
 > If you want to understand how things work “under the hood” in even more
 > detail, the official [_Asynchronous Programming in Rust_][async-book] book has